-Charlie Gitto’s Downtown St. Louis – St Louis Restaurant Review published a review on February 15, 2015 about Charlie Gitto’s three locations, On the Hill, From the Hill and at Hollywood Casino.
+Charlie Gitto’s Downtown St. Louis – St Louis Restaurant Review published a review on February 15, 2015, about Charlie Gitto’s three locations, On the Hill, From the Hill, and at Hollywood Casino.
 We obtained information for our review that helped us understand the family and the business structure.
-It appears that the situation could create some confusion, two successful men, a father and son with the same name, we will admit that is confused us in the beginning.
+It appears that the situation could create some confusion, two successful men, a father and a son with the same name, we will admit that is confused us in the beginning.

-In attempt to simplify; there are two Charlie Gitto’s.
-Charlie Gitto, Senior (father) and Charlie Gitto, Junior (son).
-Charlie Gitto Senior owns the Charlie Gitto’s Downtown (opened in 1974) while Charlie Gitto Junior owns Charlie Gitto’s On The Hill (opened in 1981), From The Hill (opened in 2010) and at Hollywood Casino (opened in 2005).
+In an attempt to simplify, there are two Charlie Gitto’s.
+Charlie Gitto, Senior (father), and Charlie Gitto, Junior (son).
+Charlie Gitto Senior owns Charlie Gitto’s Downtown (opened in 1974) while Charlie Gitto Junior owns Charlie Gitto’s On The Hill (opened in 1981), From The Hill (opened in 2010), and at Hollywood Casino (opened in 2005).
 Unmistakably, both are great restaurateurs.

-This Review has two objectives; (1) to clear up any confusion about the Charlie Gitto’s restaurants (2) to offer our rating and recommendation for Charlie Gitto’s Downtown.
-Additionally, we would like to reconfirm our previous rating and recommendation for Charlie Gitto’s On The Hill, From The Hill and at Hollywood Casino.
-Both Gitto family businesses have different objectives, atmospheres and ownership.
-That is not intended to be interpreted that one is better than the other, both are among the best, if not the best at what they do.
+This Review has two objectives; (1) to clarify any confusion about Charlie Gitto’s restaurants (2) to offer our rating and recommendation for Charlie Gitto’s Downtown.
+Additionally, we would like to reconfirm our previous rating and recommendation for Charlie Gitto’s On The Hill, From The Hill, and at Hollywood Casino.
+Both Gitto family businesses have different objectives, atmospheres, and ownership.
+That is not intended to be interpreted that one is better than the other; both are among the best, if not the best at what they do.

-It is apparent that Charlie Gitto Junior is responsible for his own success, but Charlie Gitto Senior, as a father, was certainly inspirational in his son’s culinary passion for great food and service, which are large contributing factors to Charlie Junior’s success.
-Both are successful and great restaurateurs and each deserve their own recognition.
+Charlie Gitto Junior is responsible for his own success.
+Still, Charlie Gitto Senior, as a father, was certainly inspirational in his son’s culinary passion for great food and service, which are large contributing factors to Charlie Junior’s success.
+Both are successful and great restaurateurs, and each deserves its own recognition.
 We hope to accomplish this for them.

 I spent almost 2 hours with Charlie Gitto Senior.
 It was an intriguing and enjoyable 2 hours listening to his life story.
-It is obvious that his top priority is family.
-He was married to his wife Annie for almost 60 years and have 4 children including, Charlie Junior, Johnny, Karen and George, 11 grandchildren and 5 great grand children.
+His top priority is family.
+He was married to his wife Annie for almost 60 years and had 4 children including, Charlie Junior, Johnny, Karen, and George, 11 grandchildren, and 5 great-grandchildren.

 His lists of friends are equally as impressive as his accomplishments in life.
 Tommy Lasorda is a friend to this day and has his own table in the front corner.
 The list of friends and frequent visitors goes on and on.

-It is located in the heart of downtown St Louis and the atmosphere is traditional but casual.
+It is located in the heart of downtown St Louis, and the atmosphere is traditional but casual.
 The walls are covered with photographs of famous people that have eaten there and/or frequent the establishment.
-It reminds me of a New York style Italian restaurant.
-It is full of atmosphere and tradition, with a solid management foundation, supported by strong family values.
+It reminds me of a New York-style Italian restaurant.
+It is full of atmosphere and tradition, with a solid management foundation supported by strong family values.
 A rare and refreshing find in today’s world.
-Charlie’s daughter Karen and her husband Jimmy, along with other family members are actively involved in the management of the downtown location.
+Charlie’s daughter Karen and her husband Jimmy, along with other family members, are actively involved in managing the downtown location.

 St Louis Restaurant Review recommends Charlie Gitto’s Downtown.
 We consider it a “must visit” if you want great traditional Italian cuisine.
 Additionally, you will meet a great man and experience a St Louis tradition that will certainly continue to thrive.

 We are confident that you will have a rewarding experience.
-If you visit the Downtown location don’t forget to say hello to Charlie.
-He will most likely be setting at the front of the bar, next to the phone or at the front round table reserved for Tommy Lasorda.
+If you visit the Downtown location, don’t forget to say hello to Charlie.
+He will most likely be sitting at the front of the bar, next to the phone, or at the front round table reserved for Tommy Lasorda.

 St Louis Restaurant Review would like to express our sincere appreciation to Charlie Gitto Senior and Charlie Gitto Junior for taking the time to visit with us.
 We wish them continued success and congratulate them on their success.
 Additionally, we would like to express our appreciation for editing and content assistance from Judy Hastings, Wildwood, MO.